yesodweb/yesodweb.com-content/blog/2015/07/http2.md

 HTTP/2 retains the semantics of HTTP/1.1 such as request and response headers, meaning you don't have to modify your WAI applications, just link them to the new version of WarpTLS.
 Rather, HTTP/2 redesigned its transport to solve the following issues:

 1. Redundant headers: HTTP/1.1 repeatedly transfers almost exactly the same headers for every request and response, wasting bandwidth.
-2. Poor concurrency: only one request or response can be sent in one TCP connection (request pipelining is not used in practice).
+2. Poor concurrency: only one request or response can be sent in one TCP connection at a time(request pipelining is not used in practice).
 What HTTP/1.1 can do is make use of multiple TCP connections, up to 6 per site.
 3. Head-of-line blocking: if one request is blocked on a server, no other requests can be sent in the same connection.

 To solve the issue 1, HTTP/2 provides a header compression mechanism called [HPACK](https://tools.ietf.org/html/rfc7541).